 The Mexico City Metropolitan Cathedral (Catedral Metropolitana de la Asunción de la Santísima Virgen María a los cielos!) is the seat of the Catholic Archdiocese of Mexico.
 The cathedral was built in sections from 1573 to 1813.
 Spanish architect Claudio de Arciniega planned the construction, drawing inspiration from Gothic cathedrals in Spain.
-The smaller tabernacle on the right contains the baptistery and serves to register the parishioners.

 The Metropolitan Tabernacle, situated to the right of the main cathedral, was built by Lorenzo Rodríguez during the height of the Baroque period between 1749 and 1760 to house the archives and vestments of the archbishop.
-It also functioned and continues to function as a place to receive Eucharist and register parishioners.
+It continues to function as a place to receive Eucharist and register parishioners.

 Inside the Tabernacle, we caught a christening ceremony…

 View of the Tabernacle from the rear before heading over to the larger Cathedral next door…